- Home /

 What are corticosteroids and what is their use in traumatology?

+What are corticosteroids?
 Corticosteroids are steroid compounds naturally produced in the human adrenal cortex.
-These substances are essential in the regulation of a wide range of physiological processes, including carbohydrate, protein, and fat metabolism, as well as the mod...
+These substances are essential in the regulation of a wide range of physiological processes, including carbohydrate, protein, and fat meta...